Try Semrush

 Real Life Example

-And after trying a bunch of different strategies, I finally found something that worked.
+After trying a bunch of different strategies, he finally found something that worked:

 Offering people VERY targeted lead magnets.